mun-lang/llvm-package-windows/README.md

 ## Dependencies

-- A version of Visual Studio 2017 must be installed
+- A version of Visual Studio 2017 and Visual Studio 2019 must be installed
 - cmake
 - 7z